shyamsundart14/kubernetes-lab/os_preparation/02-OS-packages.md

 ssh-copy-id root@lb

 Here lb is used as a reverse proxy to load balance traffic between two control plane nodes master1 and master2.

+## On lb machine which will also be used as template VM to spin up other VMs
+apt install curl gnupg2 ca-certificates lsb-release ubuntu-keyring